1. What is tamoxifen?

 Primary breast cancer

 It’s usually given after surgery to reduce the risk of breast cancer returning in the same breast or spreading somewhere else in the body.
-This is known as adjuvant (additional) therapy.
+This is known as adjuvant therapy.

 Occasionally, tamoxifen may be used as the first treatment for breast cancer.
 This may be when surgery is not appropriate or needs to be delayed.

-For people diagnosed with an early type of breast cancer called , the benefits of tamoxifen are less clear.
-Some evidence suggests that taking tamoxifen after surgery for DCIS reduces the risk of breast cancer coming back in the same breast and a new breast cancer developing on either side.
-Your specialist will discuss whether they feel it would benefit you.
+Some people with oestrogen receptor positive DCIS will be prescribed tamoxifen after surgery to reduce the risk of breast cancer coming back in the same breast or a new breast cancer developing on either side.
+Your treatment team will discuss whether they feel it would benefit you.

 Breast cancer that has come back or spread